Zade222/SpriteShrink/CONTRIBUTING.md

 * Details on the return value.
 * At least one working usage example (where applicable).

-The build process is configured to enforce this, and missing documentation for public items will cause the build to fail.

-### Testing

-Maintain a high and consistent level of automated test coverage for all primary application and library code.

-* `lib_sprite_shrink` library: Aim for at least 85% line coverage.
-* `cli_application` executable: Aim for at least 80% line coverage.

-A failure to meet this threshold in a proposed code change will cause the automated build to fail.
-Please write unit and integration tests for your new features or bug fixes.

 ### Error Handling

-The `lib_sprite_shrink` library defines a single, public error enum (`SpriteShrinkError`) that represents all possible failure conditions.
+The `lib_sprite_shrink` library defines a single, public error enum (`SpriteShrinkError`) and module specific enums that represents all possible failure conditions.
 All public, fallible functions in the library must use this error type in their returned `Result`.

-When implementing new functionality, ensure that errors are handled gracefully and propagated using this `SpriteShrinkError` enum where appropriate.
+When implementing new functionality, ensure that errors are handled gracefully and propagated using this `SpriteShrinkError` or module specific enum where appropriate.

 ## 4. Reporting Issues